Ryan Smyth: Return to the Oilers (2011–2014)

-On June 24, 2011, the day of the 2011 NHL Entry Draft, it was reported that the Edmonton Oilers and the Los Angeles Kings had come to an agreement that Smyth would go to Edmonton in return for Gilbert Brulé and a fourth round pick in the 2011 NHL Entry Draft.
-Upon salary cap and injury concerns, the trade never went through due to the Kings' plan to buy-out Brulé's contract; however, the NHL prohibits team from buying out injured players.
+On June 24, 2011, the day of the 2011 NHL Entry Draft, it was reported that the Edmonton Oilers and the Los Angeles Kings had come to an agreement that Smyth would go to Edmonton in return for Gilbert Brulé and a fourth-round pick in the 2011 NHL Entry Draft.
+Upon salary cap and injury concerns, the trade never went through due to the Kings' plan to buy out Brulé's contract; however, the NHL prohibits teams from buying out injured players.
 Smyth wanted to leave the Kings and return to the Oilers, as he wanted to end his career where he started it.
-On June 26, 2011, the Kings officially traded Smyth back to Edmonton for Colin Fraser and a seventh round draft pick in the 2012 NHL Entry Draft.
+On June 26, 2011, the Kings officially traded Smyth back to Edmonton for Colin Fraser and a seventh-round draft pick in the 2012 NHL Entry Draft.

-In 2011–12, his first season back with the Oilers, Smyth was the only Oiler to play all 82 games, and was fifth in scoring with 46 points.
+In 2011–12, his first season back with the Oilers, Smyth was the only Oiler to play all 82 games and was fifth in scoring with 46 points.
 On February 27, 2012, he recorded his 800th career point, an assist, against the Winnipeg Jets.

-On January 26, 2014, Smyth tied Wayne Gretzky for number two on the Oilers all-time power play goal-scoring list in a 5–1 win over the Nashville Predators.
+On January 26, 2014, Smyth tied Wayne Gretzky for number two on the Oilers all-time power-play goal-scoring list in a 5–1 win over the Nashville Predators.
 On March 6, he overtook Gretzky and tied Glenn Anderson for the most power-play goals in franchise history with 126.